Rocio Gonzalez, Executive Director and Riverkeeper

 Jane Koopman, Kayak Stewards Alliance

 Jane Koopman is an instructor in the river, sea kayak and horsepacking programs for the National Outdoor Leadership School (NOLS).
 Jane started Kayak River Stewards as a Futaleufu Riverkeeper project to unite kayakers and set the stage for a national alliance to protect the the Fu and other waterways.
-She has spent the last two seasons traveling through Chile, paddling rivers, learning about conflicts, participating in festivals, and giving presentations about efforts to create the first alliance of paddlers in Chile.
+She spent two seasons traveling through Chile, paddling rivers, learning about conflicts, participating in festivals and presenting to kayakers.

-Prior to her work in Chile and with NOLS, Jane worked for a US-based NGO, Teens To Trails, to make outdoor pursuits more accessible to all teens in the state of Main.
-Jane also spent time guiding, patrolling and teaching on Maine’s river’s and mountains.
-She grew up in San Francisco, California and holds a degree in Environmental Studies and Earth Science from Bowdoin College in Maine.
+Prior to her work in Chile and with NOLS, Jane worked for Teens To Trails, a nonprofit working to make outdoor pursuits more accessible to all teens in the state of Maine.
+She also spent time guiding, patrolling and teaching on Maine’s river’s and mountains.
+Jane grew up in San Francisco, California and holds a degree in Environmental Studies and Earth Science from Bowdoin College in Maine.

-Paulo is finishing his geology degree at the University of Conception.
-Outdoor sports has allowed him to find a deep connection with places removed from the hectic craziness of the cities.
+Paulo is a geologist, photographer and kayaker from the University of Concepcion.
+Outdoor sports have allowed him to find a deep connection with places removed from the hectic craziness of the cities.
 With interests in hydrogeology, photography, tourism and sports, Paulo searches for alternatives to enhance local development in a way that respects the environment and its inhabitants.
 The great beauty of southern Chile and the quality of its people led him to launch the Bestias del Sur Salvaje project with Jens Benohr, where they seek to create a sporting ethic committed to the communities where they develop their sports and the organizations that protect them.
 As part of Kayak River Stewards, he intends to link a network of committed kayakers to watersheds threatened by hydroelectric projects.

 Pictured above: Ervin Redlich, Community Advocate and Rural Tourism Expert, Turismo Antuhuya.